Why Do Cats Hiss & What You Need To Know

 Share Email Pinterest Linkedin Twitter Facebook

-Like the low growl of a dog or buzz of a rattlesnake’s tail, the hissing sound of a cat is unmistakable.
-But why do cats hiss?
-Is hissing a sign of anger or cat aggression, or is it something else?
+Do you ever find yourself asking, why do cats hiss?
+Like the low growl of a dog or the buzz of a rattlesnake’s tail, the hissing sound of a cat is unmistakable.
+Most people generally see a cat hissing as a sign of anger or aggression.
+But could it be something else?

 Read on to find out.

 A cat hiss is a sudden, explosive exhalation of air across a cat’s arched tongue and through the mouth.
-When cats hiss, they also display other related body language, including baring their teeth, pulling back their lips from the mouth and flattening their ears back against the head.
+When cats hiss, they also display other, related body language, such as baring their teeth, pulling back their lips from the mouth, and flattening their ears back against the head.

-Many cats also arch their backs and their hair may stand out from the skin (a phenomenon known as piloerection).
-The arched back and puffed-up coat (hackles standing up) are meant to make the cat appear larger than it really is to dissuade predators from approaching.
-When cats are really upset, they might growl and spit (hiss so forcefully that saliva ejects from the mouth).
+Many cats also arch their backs and their hair may stand out from the skin, a phenomenon known as piloerection.
+The arched back and puffed-up coat are meant to make the cat appear larger than they really are in order to dissuade predators from approaching.
+When cats are really upset, they might growl and spit by hissing so forcefully that saliva ejects from the mouth.

 Common Reasons Why Cats Hiss